An ultra modern and high-end hotel with top-rated dining choices, popular nightlife options and unique, rotating attractions.

 Über chic, sleek and sophisticated design, a place to see and be seen

-Normally, a combination of unlimited alcohol and a lack of inhibitions would veto the idea of a nice balcony on a hotel room.
-But at The Cosmopolitan, every Terrace One Bedroom has a balcony.
+Normally, a combination of unlimited alcohol and a lack of inhibitions would veto the idea of a nice balcony in a hotel room.
+But at The Cosmopolitan of Las Vegas, every Terrace One Bedroom has a balcony.
 Even better, The Cosmopolitan has some of the best balcony views in town.
 For a bit extra, you can score a view of the Bellagio Fountains from a Terrace One Bedroom Premium View room.
 And, while they cost more, the Wraparound Terrace Suites are panoramic and you can see all the way down or up the Strip (depending on which side of the hotel you're on).

 Three levels-three words: The Chandelier Bar.
 Draped in enough sparkling crystal to make even Liberace jealous, the bar is adorned by 2 million crystals in strands that run from the ceiling to the floor, making revelers feel as if they’re wrapped in a chandelier itself.
 It’s super sexy with a lot to offer including different menus on the each of the three tiers.
 The first level is a little more casino bar-like and often has live music or a DJ.
 Climb the glass staircase to the second tier and you’ll find the unrelenting creativity of true mixologists.
 Up one more floor to the posh lounge where you will indulge in the feminine mystique with a bird’s eye view.